hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AKS-KedaPreview` is enabled and the Resource Provider is re-registered, see [the documentation]([Microsoft.ContainerService/AKS-KedaPreview](https://docs.microsoft.com/azure/aks/keda-deploy-add-on-arm#register-the-aks-kedapreview-feature-flag) for more information.

+* `vertical_pod_autoscaler` - (Optional) A `vertical_pod_autoscaler` block as defined below.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AKS-VPAPreview` is enabled and the Resource Provider is re-registered, see [the documentation]([Microsoft.ContainerService/AKS-VPAPreview](https://learn.microsoft.com/en-us/azure/aks/vertical-pod-autoscaler#register-the-aks-vpapreview-feature-flag) for more information.

 ---

 A `http_proxy_config` block supports the following: